Case Overview

 CBC Marketplace discovered in December 2018 that Dr. Jugenburg had installed cameras all around his clinic that recorded patients in waiting, consultation, examination and operating rooms without their consent.
 CBC’s reporting prompted investigations by the Ontario Privacy Commissioner and the College of Physicians and Surgeons of Ontario.

 A CPSO discipline proceeding was brought against Dr. Jugenburg for professional misconduct.
 The College of Physicians and Surgeons has found that Dr. Jugenburg engaged in discreditable conduct, including for operating the surveillance cameras throughout his clinic.
-He has been suspended for 6 months.
+He was suspended for 6 months.
 The CPSO decision can be read here.

 The Law